Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Captured and missed features

-To understand the scale-dependent distribution of error, we also inspect the wavenumber spectra.
-For brevity, we focus on the azimuthally averaged power spectra of ITs as in W22, defined as the averages of two-dimensional wavenumber spectra over the polar angles of wavenumber vectors.
-Figure~\ref{fig:Unet azim spectra} shows the azimuthally averaged wavenumber spectra (hereafter ``spectra") of ITs computed over mid-jet and down-jet regions.
-A Hanning window in both meridional and zonal directions is multiplied to each snapshot before the fast Fourier transforms are computed.
+where the hats denote Fourier coefficients, asterisks denote complex conjugation, and the brackets denote sample mean over snapshots (whereas the brackets in \eqref{upsilon}-\eqref{R2} also imply an average over grid points).
+The quantity $\langle \hat a^{*}(k,l)\hat b(k,l)\rangle$ in the numerator of \eqref{2Dcoh} is the standard sample estimate of cross-spectrum, that is, the Fourier transform of cross-covariance \cite{yaglom1952introduction} between the reference and generated fields, $a$ and $b$.
+Fig.~\ref{fig:Unet azim spectra} shows the azimuthally averaged wavenumber power spectra (hereafter ``spectra") of ITs computed over mid-jet and down-jet regions, defined similarly as in W22.
+The spectra show the scale-dependent distribution of intensity of separate fields, while the coherence $\coh(\kappa)$ shows the scale-dependent distribution of the correlatedness between fields; they provide complementary information. }A Hanning window in both meridional and zonal directions is multiplied to each snapshot before the fast Fourier transforms are \ch{performed in the computation of spectra and $\coh(\kappa)$}.
 The windowing in the zonal direction is called for even though our Boussinesq simulation is zonally doubly periodic: our U-Net is not enforced to recognize the periodicity, and outputs from our U-Net are not guaranteed to be zonally periodic.

 In spectra from the reference fields, the locations of the peaks around mode-1 IT wavenumbers are different between the down-jet and mid-jet regions: the incoming mode-1 IT wavenumbers (the first vertical dashed line in each panel) are approximately $2\pi/185$ km$^{-1}$ and $2\pi/140$ km$^{-1}$ for mid-jet and down-jet.
 Around the incoming mode-1 IT wavenumbers, the spectra from Configuration $\{H, \bs{U}, T\}$ align well with the reference field.
 The accurate reconstruction of the varying locations of the peaks near mode-1 wavenumbers implies that, under Configuration $\{H, \bs{U}, T\}$, the U-Net recognizes variations in the dominant spatial scales of ITs.